 |'Orange Giant' and 'Kerala Red' amaranth|

 I was enjoying watching this process of gathering and salvaging among ever-smaller forms of life when I was startled by a sight that made me laugh: a stream of sand cherry pits proceeding up the side of the urn, the large ants working in pairs to haul them into their nest.
-There really is no such thing as garbage in a garden, so I may as well stop feeling lazy for not disposing properly of the pits left from my own foraging.
+There really is no such thing as garbage in a garden, so I may as well stop feeling lazy for tossing the pits back into the garden when I snack instead of throwing them properly away.
 I'm glad to know that, even without the finch feeders, and however accidentally, I'm still doing my share to feed the wildlife.

 I wonder if the ants don't have the tiny tip of a Christmas tree somewhere inside that urn.